coletonodonnell/coleton.io/content/posts/algo.md

 ---
 author: "Coleton O'Donnell"
-title: "Data Structures and Algorithms Lecture Notes"
+title: "Data Structures and Algorithms Notes"
 date: "2022-07-01"
 description: "These are my notes for Data Structures and Algorithms.
 Current notes are for Abdul Bari's excellent DSA Udemy Course, but will include COP3530 at UF whenever I take it next semester."
 tags: ["math", "algorithms", "programming"]